 Before we proceed to define what is meant by unconditional election, it is important to recall briefly the history of this truth in the church.
 We are generally accustomed to trace this truth of unconditional election back to the Calvin Reformation.
 And yet it was not Calvin who was the first to develop this truth.
 But, just as with the truth of total depravity, so also with this truth, St. Augustine, who lived more than a millennium ago in the Fifth Century A.D., was the first to speak of it.
 If we consider this a moment, this is not surprising.
 Augustine took the position that man is totally depraved.
 By this he meant that man is incapable of doing any good.
-And, most emphatically, that man is incapable of doing anything which would contribute to his salvation.
-In answer, therefore, to the question of how men are saved, Augustine answered that the power of salvation is to be found only in the power of sovereign, unmerited grace.
+And, most emphatically, that man is incapable of doing any good.
+And, most emphatically, the power of solvereign, unmerited grace.
 There is no other power of salvation but that.
 But immediately the question arises: if the power of salvation is the power of sovereign, unmerited grace, not dependent in any respect upon man, how is it then that some men are saved and others are not?
 The answer to that question Augustine found in the decree of election and reprobation.
 He developed this truth therefore as part of his answer to the error of Pelagianism.